s65d4fs/containers-go-sample/README.md

  ## Deployment

  The project can be deployed on Back4app Containers.
-Refer to the [Back4app Documentation](https://www.back4app.com/docs/platform/containers) for more information.
+Refer to the [Back4app Documentation]https://www.back4app.com/docs-containers) for more information.

  ## Built With

  - [Go](https://golang.org/)
  - [Docker](https://www.docker.com/)

- ## Contributing

- Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

- ## Versioning

- We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/templates-back4app/containers-go-app/tags).

  ## Authors